praesongprasit/EventSiteTest/src/speakers/jade-thomas.md

 talkExcerpt: "How do you balance speed to market, compliance and certainty in a financial institution?"
 talkStartTime: 2023-07-07T10:00:00.000+12:00
 talkEndTime: 2023-07-07T10:30:00.000+12:00
-featuredImage:
+featuredImage: /assets/images/profiles-speakers/jade_thomas_og.png
-featuredImageAlt:
+featuredImageAlt: "The fine line between chaos and order by Jade Thomas, Engineering Manager Online Channels at BNZ.
+Join us to hear Jade and other speakers at NZ Tech Rally, 7th July, Wellington"
-featureImageType:
+featureImageType: png
-featureImageWidth:
+featureImageWidth: 1200
-featureImageHeight:
+featureImageHeight: 630
 ---

 <p>